-- 3.2 Regulation 34(3) of the 2012 Regulations requires location authorities to report on housing completions.
-The delivery of housing is of considerable importance to achieving the aims of the Ipswich Local Plan and Objective 3 of the Local Plan seeks to address identified local housing needs and provide a decent home for everyone. - 3.3 The National Planning Policy Framework (NPPF) published in 2018 requires local planning authorities to meet their objectively assessed housing need.
-For Ipswich the requirement set out in the 2011 Core Strategy was a minimum of 700 dwellings per annum.
-The Ipswich Local Plan 2011-2031 reduced this figure to 489 dwellings per annum backdated to a 2011 base date. - 3.4 Housing completions for the 2017-8 monitoring period totalled 141 new homes, which is down on the previous period (256 completions 2016-17).
+- 3.2 Regulation 34(3) of the 2012 Regulations (as amended) requires local authorities to report on housing completions.
+The delivery of housing is of considerable importance to achieving the aims of the Ipswich Local Plan and Objective 3 of the Local Plan seeks to address identified local housing needs and provide a decent home for everyone. - 3.3 The National Planning Policy Framework (NPPF), published in February 2019, requires local planning authorities to meet their individual objectively assessed housing need.
+For Ipswich, the requirement set out in the 2011 Core Strategy was a minimum of 700 dwellings per annum.
+The Ipswich Local Plan 2011-2031 reduced this figure to 489 dwellings per annum backdated to a 2011 base date. - 3.4 Housing completions for the 2018-19 monitoring period totalled 223 new homes, which is up on the previous period (141 completions in 2017-18).
 No student accommodation or assisted living units were built in Ipswich during this period.
-Of the homes completed in Ipswich 2017-18, 96.5% were constructed on previously developed land and 50.3% were within the IP-One area.
-The level of affordable homes provision amounted to 20 dwellings (14.2% of completions), which is below the target established within the Core Strategy.
-The level of windfall development on sites not previously identified by the Council was 47 dwellings, of which 8 resulted from permitted development applications such as the change of use of 19 Elm Street - 3.5 Figures 3.1 and 3.2 show net housing completions in Ipswich from 1st April 2011 to 31st March 2018.
+Of the homes completed in Ipswich during 2018-19, 76.7% were constructed on previously developed land and 34.5% were within the IP-One area.
+The level of affordable housing provision amounted to 9 dwellings (4% of completions), which is below the target established within the 2017 Core Strategy.
+The level of windfall development on sites not previously identified by the Council was 68 dwellings, of which 27 resulted from permitted development applications. - 3.5 Figures 3.1 and 3.2 show net housing completions in Ipswich from 1st April 2011 to 31st March 2019.
 In addition to housing completions, Figure 3.2 shows projections of estimated annual housing delivery (net additional dwellings) up to 2031.
 The full list of sites can be viewed in the Council's detailed housing trajectory in the appendices (Table 18, Appendix 3).
-Note that historic completions shown in the graph have been updated to include assisted living units in line with the Planning Practice Guidance. - 3.6 The housing trajectory has been informed through discussions with agents, developers, landowners, planning colleagues and other internal Council departments, as well as the Strategic Housing and Economic Land Availability Assessment.
+Please note that historic completions shown in the graph have been updated to include assisted living units in line with the national Planning Practice Guidance. - 3.6 The housing trajectory has been informed through discussions with agents, developers, landowners, planning colleagues and other internal Council departments, as well as the Strategic Housing and Economic Land Availability Assessment (SHELAA).

-600 500 400 Number of Units (Net) 300 200 100 0 2017/18 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 Previously Developed Land Total Units
+600 500 400 Number of Units (Net) 300 200 100 0 2013/14 2014/15 2015/16 2018/19 2012/13 2016/17 Total Units Previously Developed Land